oxho-dev/watermark/README.md

 ###  Set Up Hosting Service

-1. Go to your preferred hosting service.
-For this guide, we use [Render](https://render.com/).
+1. Navigate to your preferred hosting platform.
+For this guide, we have selected [Render]. (https://render.com/)
-2. In the Build & Deploy section, paste your repository URL.
+2. Within the Build & Deploy section, input the URL of your repository.

 Please join my Discord server for further questions or discussions.